letsrockit/public/rwf0c2e-fullstack-engineer-java.md

 We are searching for talented software engineers with experience delivering high-quality products in a fast-paced startup environment.
 You will build the backend systems that power our products, refine existing systems, and continuously improve our engineering practices.
 Coding, technical design, operational support, and cross-functional collaboration are among the daily responsibilities for this role.

 ### What you’ll do
-+	Design, implement, deploy, and operate our internal tools
++	Design, implement, deploy, and operate our core services
 +	Collaborate with Product Management and Engineering colleagues on technical vision and design
 +	Write all manner of automated tests
 +	Participate in planning and retrospectives
 +	Follow & advocate engineering best practices

 ### What we look for
-+	3 plus years of full-stack experience
++	5+ years of experience building backend systems
 +	You have a track record of delivering challenging projects on-schedule
 +	You are software polyglot
 +	You have a penchant for agile and test-driven development